 In 1989, Florida started the national problem-solving court movement by creating the first drug court in the United States in Miami-Dade County.
-Other types of problem-solving courts subsequently followed, using the drug model, and were implemented to assist individuals with a range of problems such as drug addiction, mental illness, domestic violence, and homelessness.
-Problem-solving courts involve a team of justice system stakeholders including judges, case managers, prosecutors, defense attorneys, treatment and rehabilitation professionals, law enforcement and corrections personnel, who work in a non-adversarial manner to link the participant to treatment and closely monitor the participants' compliance.
-Problem-solving courts seek to promote outcomes that will benefit not only the offender but the victim and society as well.
-There are more than 3,700 problem-solving courts in the United States.
+Other types of problem-solving court dockets subsequently followed, using the drug court model, and were implemented to assist individuals with a range of problems such as drug addiction, mental illness, domestic violence, child abuse/neglect, and homelessness.

-There are over 200 problem-solving courts in Florida including, but not limited to, 94 drug courts, 24 veterans courts, and 28 mental health courts.
+There are over 170 problem-solving court dockets in Florida including, but not limited to:

 - There were over 7,300 admissions into Florida’s drug courts in 2015.